-IPV Exposure
+IPV

-All included RCTs reported on IPV exposure following the screening intervention; however, specific measures and outcome timings varied across studies.
-Despite heterogeneity across studies, no study found a significant reduction in IPV exposure among the screened group compared to a non-screened control group (Figure 4).55-58
+All included RCTs reported on rates of IPV following the screening intervention; however, specific measures and outcome timings varied across studies.
+Despite heterogeneity across studies, no study found a significant reduction in IPV among the screened group compared to a non-screened control group (Figure 4).57-60

 The RCT conducted exclusively in U.S. primary care settings (N=2,708) measured the occurrence of any partner violence events 1 year after screening among women randomized to three groups: screening (plus provision of a partner violence resource list), partner violence resource only, and a control (no screening or provision of a resource list).
-Outcomes were measured using 18 questions adapted from the National Violence Against Women Survey59 specific to psychological, physical, and sexual violence.55 A positive response to any question was considered as experiencing partner violence (i.e., counted as an event).
-Women randomized to the screened group and control group had a similar incidence of partner violence at 1 year (odds ratio [OR], 1.2; 95% CI, 0.7 to 2.2); similarly, women randomized to the screened group and partner violence resource among the subgroup of women reporting IPV before enrollment; rates of recurrence were similar between the screened and control groups (OR, 1.2; 95% CI, 0.7 to 2.2) and between the screened and partner violence resource list group (OR, 0.8; 95% CI, 0.5 to 1.4).55 on the number of participants in each group with a positive CAS score (\geq 7, range 0 to 150).^{56, 57} The RCT conducted in a variety of Canadian health care settings (N=707 participants) reported on outcomes only among the subgroup of women in the screening and control arms who screened positive on the WAST and CAS at baseline.
-Recurrence of IPV was assessed at 6, 12, and 18 months (Figure 4); at each time point, controlling for missing data using multiple imputation, there was an association between the intervention and lower IPV recurrence but results were not statistically significant and confidence intervals were wide (OR, 0.88; 95% CI, 0.43 to 1.82 at 18 months).57 The trial enrolling women from one New Zealand emergency department (N=344) measured outcomes in all participants at 3 months (regardless of baseline screening results); the study found an association between the intervention and lower IPV exposure, however results were not statistically significant (OR, 0.86; 95% CI, 0.39 to 1.92).56
+Outcomes were measured using 18 questions adapted from the National Violence Against Women Survey61 specific to psychological, physical, and sexual violence.57 A positive response to any question was considered as experiencing partner violence (i.e., counted as an event).
+Women randomized to the screened group and control group had a similar incidence of partner violence at 1 year (odds ratio [OR], 1.2; 95% CI, 0.7 to 2.2); similarly, women randomized to the screened group and partner violence list only arm had a similar rate of partner violence (OR, 1.0; 95% CI, 0.8 to 1.4).57 This RCT also assessed IPV recurrence among the subgroup of women reporting IPV before enrollment; rates of recurrence were similar between the screened and control groups (OR, 1.2; 95% CI, 0.7 to 2.2) and between the screened and partner violence resource list group (OR, 0.8; 95% CI, 0.5 to 1.4).57 number of participants in each group with a positive CAS score (\geq 7, range 0 to 150).^{58, 59} The RCT conducted in a variety of Canadian health care settings (N=707 participants) reported on outcomes only among the subgroup of women in the screening and control arms who screened positive on the WAST and CAS at baseline.
+Recurrence of IPV was assessed at 6, 12, and 18 months (Figure 4); at each time point, controlling for missing data using multiple imputation, there was an association between the intervention and lower IPV recurrence but results were not statistically significant and confidence intervals were wide (OR, 0.88; 95% CI, 0.43 to 1.82 at 18 months).59 The trial enrolling women from one New Zealand emergency department (N=344) measured outcomes in all participants at 3 months (regardless of baseline screening results); the study found an association between the intervention and lower risk of IPV; however, results were not statistically significant (OR, 0.86; 95% CI, 0.39 to 1.92).58

-The two other included RCTs assessed IPV exposure outcomes using the CAS, and both reported
+The two other included RCTs measured rates of IPV using the CAS, and both reported on the